hapijs/hapi/API.md

   (multiple events per request).
 - `'request-error'` - emitted whenever an Internal Server Error (500) error response is sent.
   Single event per request.
-- `'response'` - emitted after a response to a client request is sent back.
+- `'response'` - emitted after the response is sent back to the client (or when the client connection closed and no response sent, in which case `request.response` is `null`).
 Single event per request.
 - `'tail'` - emitted when a request finished processing, including any registered tails.
 Single event per request.